Bendoraitis/Selenium/README.md

-# Selenium web reader to file
+# Selenium web reader high res product images URL to file

 ## How to install